laravel/docs/frontend.md

 </div>
 ```

-When building applications in this fashion, form submissions and other page interactions typically receive an entirely new HTML document from the server and the entire page is re-rendered.
+When building applications in this fashion, form submissions and other page interactions typically receive an entirely new HTML document from the server and the entire page is re-rendered by the browser.
 Even today, many applications may be perfectly suited to having their frontends constructed in this way using simple Blade templates.

 <a name="growing-expectations"></a>
 #### Growing Expectations

-However, as user expectations for web applications have matured, many developers have found the need to build more dynamic frontends with interactions that feel more polished.
+However, as user expectations regarding web applications have matured, many developers have found the need to build more dynamic frontends with interactions that feel more polished.
 In light of this, some developers choose to begin building their application's frontend using JavaScript frameworks such as Vue and React.

 Others, preferring to stick with the backend language they are comfortable with, have developed solutions that allow the construction of modern web application UIs while still primarily utilizing their backend language of choice.
-In other ecosystems, this has spurred the creation of libraries such as [Turbo](https://turbo.hotwired.dev/) and [Hotwire](https://hotwired.dev/).
+For example, in the Rails ecosystem, this has spurred the creation of libraries such as [Turbo](https://turbo.hotwired.dev/) [Hotwire](https://hotwired.dev/), and [Stimulus](https://stimulus.hotwired.dev/).

 Within the Laravel ecosystem, the need to create modern, dynamic frontends by primarily using PHP has led to the creation of [Laravel Livewire](https://laravel-livewire.com) and [Alpine.js](https://alpinejs.dev/).